Image of Levain on Biancolievito

 HOW TO USE LEVAIN IN YOUR RECIPES

-Just like Sourdough, Levain needs to be fed before being used in a recipe.
+Like Sourdough, Levain must be fed before being used in a recipe.
 This operation is essential to balance its acidity.

-Therefore, if you need to prepare a recipe with Levain, first feed it as described above.
-You can decide whether to feed only the quantity you need for the recipe or feed the whole quantity.
+Therefore, if you need to prepare a recipe with Levain, feed it as described above.
+You can decide whether to feed only the quantity needed for the recipe or the whole quantity.

-Keep in mind that with each refreshment, you are going to TRIPLE the amount of starter.
-So if you need 300 grams of ripe Levain for the recipe, you will have to divide this amount by 3 to know how much Levain to feed.
-In this case, you will only need to feed 100gr.
+Keep in mind that with each refreshment, you will need to triple the amount of starter.
+So, if you need 300 grams of ripe Levain for the recipe, you must divide this amount by 3 to know how much Levain to feed.
+In this case, you will only need to feed 100 grams.

 Once fed with water and flour, you have 2 options for fermenting your Levain: